 For purposes of the condensed consolidated statements of cash flows, the Company considers all highly liquid investments with a maturity of three months or less at the time of purchase to be cash equivalents.
 The Company may invest in short-term money market funds that are not considered to be bank deposits and are not insured or guaranteed by the federal deposit insurance company ("FDIC") or other government agency.
 These money market funds seek to preserve the value of the investment at \$1.00 per share; however, it is possible to lose money investing in these funds.
-The restricted cash and cash equivalents on the balance sheet as of March 31, 2022 are funds that can only be used to support the legacy CSI business, will be distributed to CVR holders and cannot be used to support the working capital needs of the Pineapple Energy business.
+The restricted cash and cash equivalents on the balance sheet as of June 30, 2022 are funds that can only be used to support the legacy CSI business, will be distributed to holders of the Company's contingent value rights ("CVRs") and cannot be used to support the working capital needs of the Pineapple Energy business.